Marsh Arabs: Origin theories

 Some scholars such as Ali al-Wardi have claimed they are descended from the Nabataeans of Iraq, the Aramaic-speaking people who inhabited Lower Mesopotamia in the Middle Ages, and some of their clans even follow their ancestry to Islamized Mandaeans.

 Other scholars have proposed historical and genetic links between the Marsh Arabs and the ancient Sumerians due to shared agricultural practices, methods of house-building and location.
 There is, however, no written record of the marsh tribes until the ninth century and the Sumerians lost their distinct ethnic identity by around 1800 BCE, some 2700 years before.
-Links to Sumerian genetics can likely be traced back to the Arabization and assimilation of indigenous Mesopotamians.
+Links to Sumerian genetics can be traced back to the Arabization and assimilation of indigenous Mesopotamians.

-Others, however, have noted that much of the culture of Ahwaris is shared with the desert bedouin who came to the area after the fall of the Abbasid Caliphate.
+Others have noted that much of the culture of Ahwaris is shared with the desert bedouin who came to the area after the fall of the Abbasid Caliphate.
+However, they also absorbed an Iranian element, with clans such as Al-Bu Muhammad historically intermingling with Persians and even reportedly having Persian or Indian origin.
+Marsh Arabs were historically stigmatized by neighboring Arab tribes for the apparent Iranian connection.

 1991–2003

 The marshes had for some time been considered a refuge for elements persecuted by the government of Saddam Hussein, as in past centuries they had been a refuge for escaped slaves and serfs, such as during the Zanj Rebellion.
 By the mid-1980s, a low-level insurgency against Ba'athist drainage and resettlement projects had developed in the area, led by Sheik Abdul Kerim Mahud al-Muhammadawi of the Al bu Muhammad under the nom de guerre Abu Hatim.